oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/catalog/organization-related-products.rst

    * **Show Add Button** --- Enables a buyer to order a similar product from the similar products section in the main product details.
 When the option is disabled, a buyer needs to open the similar product details page before they can add it to the shopping list.
    * **Use Slider On Mobile** --- When enabled, one similar product is displayed below the main product information.
 Other similar products are accessible using the horizontal slider.
 Click < and > to slide through the similar products.
    * **Product Name Boost** --- A boost factor for the product name, the boost is applied for each matched word.
 Leave the field empty to disable the boost.
-   * **Product Category Boost** --- A boost factor for the product category.
+   * **Category Boost** --- A boost factor for the product category.
 Leave the field empty to disable the boost.
-   * **Product Category Parent Boost** --- A boost factor for the parent of a product category.
+   * **Parent Category Boost** --- A boost factor for the parent of a product category.
 Leave the field empty to disable the boost.
-   * **Product Category 2nd Level Parent Boost** --- A boost factor for the second level parent of a product category.
+   * **Second Level Parent Category Boost** --- A boost factor for the second level parent of a product category.
 Leave the field empty to disable the boost.

 8. In the **Similar Products in Shopping Lists**, the following options are available: